RTIInternational/biocloud_docker_tools/lcms_data_formatting/v1.1/README.md

 ### Inputs
 - LCMS xlsx file
 - Column name converter file (.csv) with current column names in the 1st column, new column names in the second column, no header
-- columns to drop file (.csv, optional) with list of column names to drop if different from the default: "# Usable QC","RSD QC Areas [%]","RT [min]", "Name"
+- Columns to drop file (.csv, optional) with list of column names to drop if different from the default: "# Usable QC","RSD QC Areas [%]","RT [min]", "Name"

 ### Run
 ```